HuroNet/Portafolio-/README.md

-# Getting Started with Create React App
+# My Porfolio Carlos Paredes

 This project is avaliable in: https://mywesidecp.netlify.app/